Le-foucheur/Typst-VarTable/documentation.typ

 you can modify the style of the bars (note that this modifies all the default ones, not the others, see 2.2.1.2.2).

-the bar style is passed as a string, like “-” for a plain bar or “..” for dotted lines, I invite you to read #link("https://github.com/Jollywatt/typst-fletcher", underline(stroke: blue)[fletcher's documentation]) on marks to find out what can be done.
+the style of the bar is a dictionary, of the type “style” defined by Cetz as said earlier.\
+To make it simple if you want to modify only the stroke of the bar, you just have to put `stroke: your stroke` in brackets.\
+For more complex applications, please refer to the Cetz manual.

 *Example*

 #rect(fill: luma(95%), radius: 10pt, width: 15cm)[
   #grid(
+    column-gutter: -12mm,
-    columns: (7cm, 7cm),
+    columns: (7.9cm, 7cm),
     align: horizon,
     ```typ
       #tabvar(
-        marks-line: "--",
+        line-style: (
+          stroke: (paint: red, dash: "dashed")
+        ),
         init: (
           variable: $t$,
           label: (([sign], "Sign"),),